silvr14rblx-dotcom/Retroblox/README.md

 THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-# Novetus Launcher, Script and query.php license (GPL 3.0)

-Novetus's query.php is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Novetus's query.php is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Novetus's query.php.
-If not, see <https://www.gnu.org/licenses/>.

-Read it here https://github.com/Novetus/Novetus_src/blob/master/LICENSE-QUERY-PHP or in LICENSE-QUERY-PHP.txt.

-NOTE: In previous versions of Novetus, certain lines discussed about retroactive changes to the license following the 1.3 (MIT) and the 2.0 (GPL 3.0) license changes.
-These changes are legally NOT supposed to be retroactive due to the nature of open source licenses.
-ALL FUTURE, PRESENT AND PAST VERSIONS OF NOVETUS USE THE LICENSE THEY CAME WITH AND NO LICENSE IS APPLIED RETROACTIVELY.

 #